Prince George's County, Maryland: Future transit

 Because of its location north and east of Washington, D.C., several future transit technology projects look to be routed partially through Prince George's County.
 The first stage of The Boring Company's proposed Washington-to-New York hyperloop will travel beneath the Baltimore–Washington Parkway through Prince George's en route to Baltimore.
 No hyperloop stops within the county are projected.
-Similarly, Maryland Governor Larry Hogan has supported efforts to trial a 40-mile superconducting maglev (SCMaglev) train route connecting Washington to Baltimore.
+Similarly, former Maryland Governor Larry Hogan has supported efforts to trial a 40-mile superconducting maglev (SCMaglev) train route connecting Washington to Baltimore.
 Proposed routes would run through Prince George's parallel to the Baltimore–Washington Parkway or along the Amtrak Penn Line corridor.
 As with the hyperloop, no SCMaglev stop is planned within Prince George's County.
 The Purple Line light transit rail is currently in construction in College Park and New Carrollton.

 Demographics

-Prince George's County is the wealthiest African American-majority county in the United States.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.
+The Hispanic population continues to grow in the county with several cities and CDPs reaching a Latino majority (Adelphi, Brentwood, Chillum, Colmar Manor, East Riverdale, Langley Park, Landover Hills, Woodlawn).